Gear & Tech Tips / 2 December 2020

 Since this is a review of the reverb capabilities of Strymon’s, we won’t be highlighting the tremolo side of the Flint.
 But take our word for it – the tremolo section is as immaculate as they come.

-Lastly, the 80’s Hall Rack Reverb is Strymon’s interpretation of the digital rack reverbs from the 1980s.
-The 80’s reverb is characterised by early reflections followed with the slowly-building density of late reverberation – think U2 on steroids!
+Lastly, the “80’s Hall Rack Reverb “is Strymon’s interpretation of the digital rack reverbs from the 1980s.
+The 80’s reverb is characterised by early reflections followed by the slowly building density of late reverberation – think U2 on steroids!

 The reverb controls on the Flint are the simplest yet with only three knobs (Color, Mix and Decay).
 The “Color” parameter darkens or brightens the EQ of your reverb.
 “Mix” controls the wet reverb levels while “decay” varies the reverb time.
 Pretty simple stuff!